Wilderness 2020 – An Update

 - Personal Assistant Ticket Scheme

 - Viewing Platform

 First, you need to choose your preferred campsite and book your tickets.
 Do this online by:

-OR choosing your preferred campsite and booking tickets here.
+OR choosing your preferred campsite and booking tickets.
+(Bookings not currently available)

 If you’d rather not book online, you can call Ticketmaster’s Accessibility Ticketing Team on 0800 9884440